mansa-team/scraper-b3/README.md

-# B3 Scraper
+# Scraper B3

 A Python pipeline to collect, process, and store Brazilian stock market (B3) data from StatusInvest and TradingView.
 Built for research and educational purposes.

 ## Features
 - Scrapes 50+ financial metrics from StatusInvest and TradingView
-- Gets sector, sub-sector, and segment info
+- Gets sector, sub-sector, and segment information
 - Captures tag along rights and historical returns
-- Cleans and normalizes data
+- Cleans and normalizes data automatically
-- Stores results in JSONL and MySQL
+- Stores results in JSONL and MySQL formats
 - Adds scrape timestamp for each record
 - Handles dynamic columns for annual liquidity and dividend yields per year